Overview

 Content & Delivery

-The HDCD is designed to develop the knowledge and skills to offer health coaching and diet coaching and dietary education.
+The AHDCD is designed to develop the knowledge and skills to offer health coaching and diet coaching and dietary education.

 Biochemistry and physiology provide a basis for understanding public health nutrition and personalised dietary education.
 You will have the opportunity to develop skills to write and present about food and health for the public and to offer one-to-one dietary educator consultations.
 You will have role-play and experiences of offering dietary educator consultations with clients in our supervised teaching clinic.
 Coaching Practice will introduce you to fundamental coaching skills to apply as a Dietary Educator.
 You will have a clear understanding of the scope of practice for a Dietary Educator as well as increasing your scope of practice as you progress through the rest of course.
 After successfully completing level 4 modules you will be able to practice as a Dietary Educator within a defined scope of practice, integrating key coaching skills in your work with the public.
 You will be able to apply for professional membership with the Federation of Holistic Therapists.